I Zwicky 1: Supermassive black hole

-The supermassive black hole in I Zwicky 1, has an estimated mass of M. = 9.30^{+1.26} _{- 1.38} x 10^{6} solar masses.
+The supermassive black hole in I Zwicky 1, has an estimated mass of M. = 9.30^{+1.26} _{- 1.38} × 10^{6} solar masses.
 This suggests the accretion rate is 203.9^{+61.0}_{-65.8} L edd c-2, indicating there is a super-Eddington accretor, where LEdd is the Eddington luminosity and c is the speed of light.
 By splitting up Hubble Space Telescope images, researchers find the stellar mass of the bulge of its host galaxy is similar to log(M budge/M○ = 10.92 + 0.07.
 Looking at these values, they suggest the black hole has bulge mass ratio of ~10−4, which is smaller when compared to classical bulges of elliptical galaxies.

 An article published in 2021, found out according to observations by ESA's XMM-Newton and NASA's NuSTAR space telescopes, the black hole emits out X-ray flares from the region.
 Further analysis by researches showed, brief flashes of photons that are found consistent in the re-emergence of emission, proving they had reverberated from black hole's accretion disk in form light echoes, which are subsequently distorted and extended by the galaxy's strong gravitational field.